redux-saga/redux-saga/docs/api/README.md

 ### `put(action)`

 Creates an Effect description that instructs the middleware to dispatch an action to the Store.
+This effect is non-blocking and any errors that are thrown downstream (e.g. in a reducer) will not bubble back into the saga.

 - `action: Object` - [see Redux `dispatch` documentation for complete info](http://redux.js.org/docs/api/Store.html#dispatch)